 Numerous methods of computing areal rainfall from point raingauge measurements have been proposed.
-Some of the well known methods are described in text books of Hydrology (Chow, 1964; Linsley et al. 1958).
-Manual of hydrometeorology (IMD, 1972) etc.

-The most commonty used methods are
+Some of the well known methods are described in text books of Hydrology (Chow, 1964; Linsley et al., 1958) and in Manual of Hydrometeorology of IMD etc. The most commonly used methods are

-- (a) arithmetic average,
+- (a) Arithmetic average

-- (b) thiessen polygon method and
+- (b) Thiessen polygon method, and

-- (c) isohyetal method
+- (c) Isohyetal method

-The choice of the method is dependent on

-- (i) quality and nature of data

-- (ii) importance of use and required precision

-- (iii) availability of time and

-- (iv) availability of computer,

-Computerised procedures for estimation of mean areal precipitation have been described by US National Weather Service, Ramasastri et. al. (1985) etc. Some of the commonly used methods and other computerised methods are described below:
+The choice of the method is dependent on the quality and nature of data, importance of use and required precision, availability of time and computer.
+Some of the commonly used methods and other computerized methods are described below:

-3 3.1 Arithmetic average
+Arithmetic Average